 4.1 Setting Up the Hardware

 Refer to Chapter 3 for information about installing the GIGAswitch/ATM system.
-Refer to Figure 4-1 when completing the steps described in Table 4-1 and Table 4-2 to set up the hardware for either asynchronous or remote OBM access.
+Refer to Figure 4-1 when completing the steps described in this section to set up the hardware for asynchronous, Ethernet, or SLIP access.